APR-1400

 The APR-1400 (for Advanced Power Reactor 1400 MW electricity) is an advanced pressurized water nuclear reactor designed by the Korea Electric Power Corporation (KEPCO).
 Originally known as the Korean Next Generation Reactor (KNGR), this Generation III reactor was developed from the earlier OPR-1000 design and also incorporates features from the US Combustion Engineering (C-E) System 80+ design.
-Currently in South Korea there are 3 units in operation (Shin Kori unit 3 and 4, Shin Hanul unit 1), and 3 units in construction (Shin Hanul unit 2, Shin Kori unit 5 and 6).
-Three units are completed and in commercial operation in the United Arab Emirates at Barakah, with one more under construction at the same plant.
+Currently in South Korea there are 4 units in operation (Shin Kori unit 3 and 4, Shin Hanul units 1 and 2), and 2 units in construction (Shin Kori unit 5 and 6).
+Four units are completed and in commercial operation in the United Arab Emirates at Barakah.

 History

 APR-1400 design began in 1992 and was awarded certification by the Korean Institute of Nuclear Safety in May 2002.
 The design certification application was submitted to the US Nuclear Regulatory Commission (NRC) in December 2014 and in March 2015, it was accepted for technical review to determine if the reactor design meets basic US safety requirements.

 In October 2017, European Utility Requirements (EUR) organization approved changes to the APR-1400 design for emergency cooling, allowing the design to be built in countries outside Europe to EUR certification.

 As of September 2018, the NRC issued its final safety evaluation report and standard design approval finding the design technically acceptable and valid for 15 years.
-In April 2019 the NRC approved a rule to certify the APR-1400 standard design.
+In April 2019, the NRC approved a rule to certify the APR-1400 standard design.

 In September 2018, the U.S. Nuclear Regulatory Commission gave the APR-1400 Standard Design Approval, and in September 2019 it received a design certificate valid for 15 years.

+In 2022, Westinghouse Electric Company, which had acquired Combustion Engineering in 2000, filed a lawsuit in a U.S. federal court against KHNP and Kepco alleging that the APR-1400 was copied from the System 80 reactor.
+This had the indirect effect that the U.S. government rejected a request for necessary APR-1400 permission to export to a third country while the case is resolved.